It’s back-to-school season – time to make sure you have bookbags, lunch boxes and other supplies needed for a successful return to school.

 If your child has a computer in his or her homework area, make sure the “sleep” mode is enabled.
 The computer will switch automatically to a low-energy mode when they are away, cutting energy usage by more than half.
 And, for extra credit, remind your child to turn off the computer when they’re done using it.

-Our Save Energy & Money page features many more tips to help you get an A-plus in Energy Use 101 this year.
+Our website features many more tips to help you get an A-plus in Energy Use 101 this year.